-Failure to attend an examination will result in the failure of the assessment.
+Failure to attend an examination whether online or in-person will result in the failure of the assessment.
 The mark for any resit of the assessment will be capped at a pass (50%).

 8. Resits

 Where any assessment unit is failed at the first attempt, the candidate will be entitled to one further attempt (a re-sit) of the failed assessment.